Mirror-touch synesthesia

 The severity of the condition varies from person to person.
 Some individuals have intense physical synesthetic responses to any physical touch they see, while others describe their experiences as feeling an "echo" of the touch that they see.
 This appears to be comparable to the projective versus associative distinctions found in other forms of synesthesia.
 In addition, some mirror-touch synesthetes feel the phenomenon only in response to other humans being touched, while others also perceive it when animals or even inanimate objects are being touched.

 Mirror-touch synesthesia is found in approximately 1.6–2.5% of the general population.
+Mirror-touch synesthesia may also co-occur with autism.

-Mirror-touch synesthetes have higher levels of affective and pain empathy than those without the condition, though cognitive empathy differs from person to person.
-Their emotional experience of the observed touch may differ from the emotional experience of the person being touched (a pleasant touch may be perceived as unpleasant or vice versa).
-Mirror-touch synesthesia may also co-occur with autism spectrum disorders.
+Some research suggests that mirror-touch synesthetes have higher levels of affective and pain empathy than those without the condition, though cognitive empathy differs from person to person.
+Their emotional experience of the observed touch may differ from the emotional experience of the person being touched—somebody may perceive a pleasant touch as unpleasant or vice versa.
+However, other research fails to find evidence of heightened empathy in mirror-touch synesthetes.